 Katrin Glinka

 I am passionate about culture and digital technologies.
 My expertise lies in bringing both areas together in a meaningful way.
-In recent years, I have especially worked on applying visualisation techniques to cultural data and on exploring innovative digital approaches to museum interpretation.
+In recent years, I have especially worked on applying visualisation techniques to cultural data and on exploring interaction concepts in the context of digital research approaches in the humanities and museum interpretation.

 My work is guided by the conviction that digital technologies offer the potential to re-think and re-configure research and practices in the humanities and in cultural institutions, allow us to implement critical and interventionist approaches, and strengthen visitor orientation and accessibility in museums.
 I believe in the value of collaboration and enjoy working with colleagues from different disciplines, which regularly challenges me to explore new practices and methods.
-The strongest influences on my academic and applied work have come from fields such as design, human-centered computing, and critical cartography.
+The strongest influences on my academic and applied work have come from fields such as design, human-centred computing, and critical cartography.

 Curriculum Vitae